IBM/microservices-traffic-management-using-istio/README.md

 ## 8. Deploy application microservices and Istio envoys with Egress traffic enabled

-* Insert data in your MySQL database in Bluemix. **NOTE:** _If you are running a [1.1 MySQL in a container](#11-create-mysql-database-in-a-container) of your cluster, you would not need to do this as the initial data is already deployed with the image_
+* Insert data in your MySQL database in Bluemix.

 ```bash
 $ kubectl apply -f <(istioctl kube-inject -f mysql-data.yaml --includeIPRanges=172.30.0.0/16,172.20.0.0/16)
 ```
 The `--includeIPRanges` option is to pass the IP range(s) used for internal cluster services, thereby excluding external IPs from being redirected to the sidecar proxy.
 The IP range above is for IBM Bluemix provisioned Kubernetes Clusters.
 For minikube, you will have to use `10.0.0.1/24`
-> IMPORTANT NOTE: You don't need to add `--includeIPRanges` parameter if you are using a [1.1 MySQL in a container](#11-create-mysql-database-in-a-container).
-However, for services otuside of your cluster, you would need to enable egress traffic and add `--includeIPRanges` if it is not an http/https protocol.
+> IMPORTANT NOTE: For services otuside of your cluster, you would need to enable egress traffic and add `--includeIPRanges` if it is not an http/https protocol.
 You can read more about enabling egress traffic for http/https protocol [here](https://istio.io/docs/tasks/egress.html#using-the-istio-egress-service)

 * Deploy `productpage` with Envoy injection and `gateway`.
 ```bash